ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * The names of the application groups using the OSCORE group MUST take the values possibly specified by the elements of the 'app_groups' parameter (when custom CBOR is used) or by the different 'app_group' elements (when CoRAL is used) in the POST request above.

-* If present, parameters describing the cryptographic algorithms used in the OSCORE group MUST follow the values that the Administrator specified in the POST request above, or the corresponding default values specified in {{default-values-conf}} otherwise.

 * If also registering a related link to the Authorization Server associated to the OSCORE group, the related link MUST have as link target the URI in 'as_uri' from the 2.01 (Created) response above, if the 'as_uri' parameter was included in the response.

+* Every other information element describing the current group configuration MUST take the value that the Administrator specified in the POST request.
+If a certain parameter was not specified in the POST request, the Administrator MUST use either the value specified in the the 2.01 (Created) response above, if the Group Manager specified one, or the corresponding default value recommended in {{default-values-conf}} otherwise.

 Note that, compared to the Group Manager, the Administrator is less likely to remain closely aligned with possible changes and updates that would require a prompt update to the registration in the Resource Directory.
 This applies especially to the address of the Group Manager, as well as the URI of the group-membership resource or of the Authorization Server associated to the Group Manager.